Aegisub/aegisite/content/en/docs/latest/Automation/Karaoke_Templater/Tutorial_1.md

 karaoke at the [Karaoke_Timing_Tutorial]({{< relref "Karaoke_Timing_Tutorial" >}}).

-We'll call song lyrics with basic karaoke timing (\\k timing), but no other special effects, for _timed karaoke_.
+We'll call song lyrics with basic karaoke timing (\\k timing), but no other special effects, as _timed karaoke_.
 When an effect has been applied to the karaoke we'll call it _styled karaoke_.

 If you don't have any song to work with here are two lines from a song.
 You